 These Spotlight series door lights have a wonderful quality about them.
 It is an attention to detail that the designers/decorators of the sets from Mad Men may have more to do with driving than any honest-to-goodness sixties TV show.
 Perhaps due to the look of our moving media from the 1920’s through 1950’s, we Americans created a nostalgia (aka Retro) industry more about visual representation, than about the sensibilities behind the creation and use of an object.

-I am lost in thought and Roger has been moving on without me: “The nice thing about our doors is the customization aspect of them.
+As if Roger moved on without me: “The nice thing about our doors is the customization aspect of them.
 You can take any size door lights and mix and match any that you would like.
 Another thing that we have done is we have come out with a low profile, what we call a ‘modern frame’ (there is that word again), which looks a lot like the wood frame you would have seen in the older homes.”

 The customization idea flew right by me and I ask Roger, “Are these the only four models?”